Relevant Web Resources:

 In about half of instances of acute bronchitis a bacterial or viral pathogen is identified.
 Typical viruses include a respiratory syncytial virus, rhinovirus, influenza, and others.

 Acute bronchitis can result from breathing irritating fumes, such as those of tobacco smoke or polluted air.

 Signs and symptoms

-Bronchitis may be indicated by an expectorating cough, shortness of breath (dyspnea) and wheezing.
-Occasionally chest pains, fever, and fatigue or malaise may also occur.
+Bronchitis may be indicated by an expectorating cough, shortness of breath (dyspnea), and wheezing.
+Occasionally chest pains, fever, fatigue, or malaise may also occur.
 Additionally, Bronchitis caused by Adenoviridae may cause systemic and gastrointestinal symptoms as well.
-However the coughs due to bronchitis can continue for up to three weeks or more even after all other symptoms have subsided.
+However, the coughs due to bronchitis can continue for up to three weeks or more even after all other symptoms have subsided.

-A physical examination will often reveal decreased intensity of breath sounds, wheezing (rhonchi) and prolonged expiration.
+A physical examination will often reveal the decreased intensity of breath sounds, wheezing (rhonchi), and prolonged expiration.
 Most doctors rely on the presence of a persistent dry or wet cough as evidence of bronchitis.

 A variety of tests may be performed in patients presenting with cough and shortness of breath:

 - A chest X-ray that reveals hyperinflation; collapse and consolidation of lung areas would support a diagnosis of pneumonia.
 Some conditions that predispose to bronchitis may be indicated by chest radiography.